hawkfish/textform/docs/transforms/reformats/index.rst

 Reformatting
 ============

-These transforms modify a column in place.
+These transforms modify a field in place.

 .. toctree::
    :maxdepth: 1